OutSystems/docs-product/src/setup-infra-platform/intro.md

 platform-version: o11
 ---

-# Setup and maintain your OutSystems infrastructure
+# Setup OutSystems infrastructure and platform

 Find under this section articles about: